Bratzillaz: Main Bratzillaz

-Meygana Broomstix - (similar to Meygan): Meygana and her winged pet, Wingzy, not only have the power to fly, but also make dreams come true.
+Meygana Broomstix - (similar to Meygan): Meygana and her winged pet, Wingzy, not only have the power to fly, but still make dreams come true also.
 She loves all shades of the blue sky, late night parties, cloud hopping, fluttery capes and helping people's wildest dreams take flight.
 She loves sporty supernatural looks.
 Her witchmark is a pair of wings, and her color is blue.
 Meygana's last name "Broomstix" refers to how in traditional witch folklore or stereotypes of witches float on a broomstick.
 The name is a reference to the term "broomsticks", which is also referring to her ability to "make dreams take flight".
 Even Meygana's ditzy and free-spirited personality represents her power.
 Introduced in the Summer/Fall 2012 First Edition basic line as one of the core five girls.
 She is Meygan's cousin.